 Start of Dry Season

 May is a busy time for us as we must grade the roads up from Mfuwe and get the camps ready.
 The game always seems happy to see us again.
 We have had some amazing game-viewing in May, always with good cat sightings.
 May and early June is the one time in the year we tend to see wild dog.
-Birdlife is prolific and the vegetation lush green.
-Temperatures range from 19-31 degrees Celcius.
+Bird life is prolific and the vegetation lush green.
+Temperatures range from 19-31 degrees Celsius.

 June / July

 These are our “winter” months.
 With both camps open we are in full swing complete with jackets and camp-fires.
 The early mornings and evenings are cool but the days warm.
 The skies are clear and stars brilliant overhead.
 Bird watching is excellent as the smaller lagoons that are low on water mean busy times for fishing parties of storks and Pelicans.
 Cat sightings are good – particularly leopards in the mornings as they warm themselves in the morning sun.
 Although every month is good June and July is probably the best time for leopard sightings.

 The vegetation is still green and lush and the Luangwa flowing strongly.
 The hippos at the hide just up from Kaingo are gathering to their usual 200 or so.

 The plains and woodland around Mwamba yield very productive grasslands which support Cookson’s wildebeest and eland.

 A great time of year to visit the valley.
 Temperatures range from 11-30 degrees Celsius.

 This month is traditionally one of the most popular as the game-viewing is just getting better and better.
 The bush is dying back and country-wide bush fires have started to cause an atmospheric haze that makes for huge spectacular sunsets.